youssefbeshir/intabug_s21_challenge_youssefbeshir/README.md

 4- After the build is successful the docker image is sent to dockerhub

+All errors in different stages will be reported by Jenkins.

 ALL DETAILS HAVE BEEN PROVIDED IN THE COMMENTS IN BOTH FILES [ JENKINS and DOCKER files ]